 - We added a Crime Analyst to further integrate patrol functions with investigative elements to improve public safety.

-- Additionally, Fire was able to maintain 27 grant-funded positions with Measure U. The positions would have been eliminated in December of 2013 without it.
+- All company brownouts have been eliminated.
+This means 12 positions per Fire Company have been added back, for a total of 48 positions.
+Additionally, Fire was able to maintain 27 grant-funded positions with Measure U. The positions would have been eliminated in December of 2013 without it.

 - Restored a Senior Fire Prevention Officer to provide more oversight and more business inspections with an associated higher level of revenue.